 Wireless/Portable Card Machines

-Portable card machines allow users to move with the terminal, which is perfect for industries such as restaurants or bars, where the terminal will need to be taken to the table.
+Portable card machines allow users to move with the terminal, which is perfect for industries such as restaurants or bars, where the point-of-sale is often at the customer’s table.
+This helps your business to provide better customer service.

 These terminals work through Bluetooth or wireless technology, connecting the terminal to the payment portal.
 The batteries will need to be charged intermittently to maintain smooth running, however battery power can last for up to 150-200 transactions with particular terminals.